jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 results with one or two other references.

 **Nothing new.** Do not introduce any new results.
-You should make summary references to the results already documented and drawing connections.
+You should make summary references to the results already documented and draw connections.

 **Compare your result with published results.** Make connections.
 Are your findings in line with those of other groups?
 Did you come up with wildly